This study has been completed.

-Contractors: Mathematica Policy Research, Chesapeake Research Associates, Branch Associates
+Mathematica Policy Research

 Student achievement was measured by administering computer-adaptive math assessments to high school students and using scores from state- and district-administered math assessments for middle school students.
-A teacher survey is used to collect information on demographic characteristics, educational background, pre-service teaching experience, teacher education courses taken during the current school year, and mentoring and other support services received during the current school year.
-Structured interviews of highly selective alternative certification program administrators is used to collect information on the strategies the programs use to recruit, screen, train, place, and support teachers.
+A teacher survey was used to collect information on demographic characteristics, educational background, pre-service teaching experience, teacher education courses taken during the current school year, and mentoring and other support services received during the current school year.
+Structured interviews of highly-selective alternative certification program administrators was used to collect information on the strategies the programs used to recruit, screen, train, place, and support teachers.

 From a brief synthesizing lessons learned from this study and another study focusing on teachers from less-selective routes to alternative certification: